OWASP/CheatSheetSeries/cheatsheets_draft/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 This cheat sheet provides guidance to prevent XSS vulnerabilities.

 Cross-Site Scripting (XSS) is a misnomer.
 The name originated from early versions of the attack where stealing data cross-site was the primary focus.
 Since then, it has extended to include injection of basically any content, but we still refer to this as XSS.
+XSS is serious and can  lead to account impersonation, observing user behaviour, loading external content, stealing sensitive data, and more.

-XSS is serious and can lead to account impersonation, taking actions as a user, observing user behaviour, loading external content, and stealing sensitive data.
-This cheatsheet is a list of techniques to prevent or limit the impact of XSS.
-No single technique will solve XSS but using the right combination will prevent most attacks.
+**This cheatsheet is a list of techniques to prevent or limit the impact of XSS.
+No single technique will solve XSS.
+Using the right combination of defensive techniques is necessary to prevent XSS.**

 ## Framework Security

 Less XSS bugs appear in applications built with modern web frameworks.
 These frameworks steer developers towards good security practices and help mitigate XSS by using templating, auto-escaping, and more.
 That said, developers need to be aware of problems that can occur when using frameworks insecurely such as:

-- The use of *escape hatches* that frameworks use to directly manipulate the DOM
+- *escape hatches* that frameworks use to directly manipulate the DOM
-- The use of React’s `dangerouslySetInnerHTML` without sanitising the HTML
+- React’s `dangerouslySetInnerHTML` without sanitising the HTML
-- The use of user-driven `javascript:` or `data:` URLs in React without specialized validation
+- React cannot handle `javascript:` or `data:` URLs without specialized validation
-- The use of Angular’s `bypassSecurityTrustAs*` functions
+- Angular’s `bypassSecurityTrustAs*` functions
-- The general problem of template injection
+- Template injection
-- Not keeping your framework patched
+- Out of date framework plugins or components
-- .. and more!
+- and more

 Understand how your framework prevents XSS and where it has gaps.
 There will be times where you need to do something outside the protection provided by your framework.
 This is where Output Encoding and HTML Sanitization are critical.
 OWASP are producing framework specific cheatsheets for React, Vue, and Angular.

 ## XSS Defense Philosophy

 For XSS attacks to be successful, an attacker needs to insert and execute malicious content in a webpage.
 Each variable in a web application needs to be protected.
-Ensuring that all variables go through validation and are then escaped or sanitized is known as perfect injection resistance.
+Ensuring that **all variables** go through validation and are then escaped or sanitized is known as perfect injection resistance.
 Any variable that does not go through this process is a potential weakness.
-Frameworks make it easy to ensure variables are correctly validated and escaped/sanitised.
+Frameworks make it easy to ensure variables are correctly validated and escaped or sanitised.

 However, frameworks aren't perfect and security gaps still exist in popular frameworks like React and Angular.
 Output Encoding and HTML Sanitization help address those gaps.